Gdańsk Street, Bydgoszcz: Pomeranian Army Museum at 2 Czerkaska Street

-The museum presents the military history of Pomerania and Kujawy from Greater Poland Uprising (1918–19) till today.
+The museum presents the military history of Pomerania and Kujawy from Greater Poland Uprising (1918–1919) till today.
 After the transformation in 2010, the museum presents additional sets of equipment and weapons.

 The institution inherited the tradition of a pre-war military museum operating since 1928, in the Cadet School for Non-Commissioned Officer in Bydgoszcz, housed in the War College building at Nr.190.

 Main exhibition highlights of this ancient collection were, among others: elements from the room of the Teutonic Order great master ind Malbork; a blade and firearms from 18th-19th centuries; a diploma signed by king August III; a snuffbox donated by Napoleon on Elba Island; hair from Tadeusz Kościuszko.
 All these items, scattered during World War II, have never been recovered.

 The contemporary building, located at Czerkaska street has been created by architect Zbigniew Kortas in 1973 was erected on a plot that belonged to the War College since 1913.

-In 2007, the Museum gained the status of state cultural institution, and in 2010, it has been transformed into a branch of the Army Museum, together with museums in Torun and Wroclaw.
+In 2007, the Museum gained the status of state cultural institution, and in 2010, it has been transformed into a branch of the Army Museum, together with museums in Toruń and Wrocław.